jincongho/java-backend-test/README.md

 * The full source code, including any code written which is not part of the normal program run (scripts, tests).
 * Clear instructions on how to build and run the program.
-* Please provide any deliverables and instructions using a public Github (or similar) repository rather than ZIP files, emails and so on.
+* Please provide any deliverables and instructions using a public or private Github repository.
+If you decide to use a private repository, please invite all of the following users: `davidgoate`, `hansonhsc`, `lapostoj` & `MPoorter`.

 ## Evaluation